dechamps/ASIO401/README.md

 You will need to repeat these steps every time you power cycle the QA401.

+To disengage the attenuator, and other options, see [CONFIGURATION][].

 ## Troubleshooting

 The [FAQ][] provides information on how to deal with common issues.
 Otherwise,